Athletics at the 2008 Summer Olympics – Men's 400 metres hurdles: Competition format

 The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): quarterfinals, semifinals, and a final.
 The number of semifinals was reduced from 3 to 2 as the size of the field was smaller than 2000 and 2004.
 Ten sets of hurdles were set on the course.
 The hurdles were 3 feet (91.5 centimetres) tall and were placed 35 metres apart beginning 45 metres from the starting line, resulting in a 40 metres home stretch after the last hurdle.
 The 400 metres track was standard.

 There were 4 quarterfinal heats with between 6 and 7 athletes each.
 The top 3 men in each quarterfinal advanced to the semifinals along with the next fastest 4 overall.
 The 16 semifinalists were divided into 2 semifinals of 8 athletes each, with the top 4 in each semifinal advancing to the 8-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

-No new world or Olympic records were set for this event.
+No new world or Olympic records were set during this competition.